-Rates ssues ra ised via consultation: en com nents were recorded in relation to rates.
-Topics included: Ι. Κά ates review requests (4): The share of rates for the central business district ratepayers is too high (2) Rating for separately used and/or inhabited parts of a rating unit (SUIP) is a burden on small retailers (1) Continuing the move to a mixed capital and land value rating system, with land values being used only for targeted rates that fund activities that are directly related to the area of land in the rating unit; raising the UAGC to the maximum level allowable under the law; making greater use of targeted rates and user fees and charges; asking central Government to provide for more equitable rating policies for local government Rates are too high (4) 2.
-Ot Targeted rate for subdivision residents who have vandalised vegetation and public amenities (1) Increase rates rebates for low income families (1).
-Staff ana lysis: ates Review: 2.
-Ot Vandalism repairs of this nature are funded through infringement notices, not rating The rates rebate system supports low income households and we should help out ratepayers to benefit from this facility which is funded by central government. nitial sta ff response to community feedback: Council n 2019 - 20 otes these submissions and suggest that no changes be made to the draft Annual Plar 020. npact of initial response: No impact.
+Ten comments were recorded in relation to rates.
+Topics included:

+- 1. Rates review requests (4): - The share of rates for the central business district ratepayers is too high (2) - Rating for separately used and/or inhabited parts of a rating unit (SUIP) is a burden on small retailers (1) - Continuing the move to a mixed capital and land value rating system, with land values being used only for targeted rates that fund activities that are directly related to the area of land in the rating unit; raising the UAGC to the maximum level allowable under the law; making greater use of targeted rates and user fees and charges; asking central Government to provide for more equitable rating policies for local government - Rates are too high (4) - 2.
+Other: - Targeted rate for subdivision residents who have vandalised vegetation and public amenities (1) - Increase rates rebates for low income families (1).